Having Tough Employee Performance Conversations

 Your employee should not be hear about a need for improvement for the first time at this meeting.
 You should have been providing coaching feedback along the way.
 It is important these meeting are a conversation rather than a monologue.
 Ensuring a conversation is easier said than done because you can expect the employee to be guardedly receptive.
 The natural tendency will be to self defense either through closing off or deflecting.
 In either case quality preparation is your solution.

 I thought sharing the following checklist might look like help.
 I wrote it as a post conversation evaluation checklist.
 But, you can just as easily use it pre conversation to ensure you are prepared to address each element.
-You need to be clear on what employee behavior needs to be addressed and how the goal you are setting is expected to address it.
+You need to be clear on what employee behavior needs to be addressed and how the goal you are setting is expected to address it, and if you’re an employee and you need to change jobs, you should get the W2 from the previous employer for taxes purposes.

 - Was the purpose of the meeting clearly identified at the beginning of the meeting?